mountaindboz/DroughtData/README.md

 -   `raw_nutr_2013_2021`: a short-term data set containing raw values of three nutrient parameters (Dissolved Ammonia, Dissolved Nitrate + Nitrite, and Dissolved Ortho-phosphate) for 2013-2021
+-   `cont_do_daily`: A data set containing daily average values of continuous dissolved oxygen data from 2014-2021 at a few locations in the upper San Francisco Estuary

 This package also contains the following helper functions specific to the Drought Synthesis project: